-Day lilies are one of the most adaptable, hardy, trouble free plants and will grow in just about any soil.
+Day lilies love WET areas and are one of the most adaptable, hardy, trouble free plants and will grow in just about any soil.
 They are avoided by deer, mice, and other pesky critters and are usually insect and disease free!
 They will grow in full sun or partial shade requiring only 4 hours of daylight.

 General Planting Guidelines

 Day lilies should be planted far enough apart to enjoy their unique foliage before and after blooming (16 to 24 inches apart and for mass plantings 12 inches apart).
 Remove any air pockets by firmly packing the soil and watering thoroughly.
 Day lilies make a nice presentation if they are planted in masses of triangular groups of 3.

 They do not require a lot of daily watering and will tolerate semi-arid soil.
 However, if allowed to dry out, they will stop producing blooms.
 When watering is needed, be sure to water deeply enough to reach the roots.